 Electronic InkPatent No. 5,961,804

 While an undergraduate mathematics major at MIT, Barrett Comiskey worked nights and weekends in the MIT Media Lab.
-In 1995 he began working for Professor Joseph Jacobson, who had an idea for a book with content that could be changed at the push of a button.
+In 1995 Professor Joseph Jacobson came to MIT with an idea for a book with content that could be changed at the push of a button, and challenged Comiskey to bring this vision to life.
 Comiskey immersed himself in the chemistry, physics, and electronics needed to tackle the project.